devtop/php.codesamples/README.md

 * Prime numbers with regex
 * Sequence Problem

+## Disclaimer
+The js- and css-library stuff is not originated by me.
+I use Twitter Bootstrap and jQuery to fresh the design up.

 ## Where is the source?
 Source code can be found on [github.com](https://github.com/devtop/php.codesamples)